scuzzydude/asimov/asimov.md

 [^32]:

-[^33]: My provocation is to prove the point, countries won't go to war over a bunch of paintings.
-If I'm wrong, well, it won't be the first time these two have gone to war over the ponderings of some idiot.

-[^34]: In case the rest of the essay wasn't enough, this part here is to make sure I don't every get invited to dinner parties with fancy artsy people.
+[^33]: In case the rest of the essay wasn't enough, this part here is to make sure I don't ever get invited to dinner parties with fancy artsy people.

-[^35]: The First Amendment covers freedom of religion and speech.
+[^34]: The First Amendment covers freedom of religion and speech.

-[^36]: A mid-21^st^ century trend where basekball fans would get toghether and issue and ICO (Intial Clone Offering) where they would mix the DNA from various superstars to create NBA players.
-Stephan Currys DNA was present in all NBA players, so the kids had taken to calling them all currys.
+[^35]: A mid-21^st^ century trend where basketball fans would get together and issue and ICO (Intial Clone Offering) where they would mix the DNA from various superstars to create NBA players.
+Stephan Curry's DNA was present to some extend in almost every clone, so the kids had taken to calling them all currys.

-[^37]: That I like to name things after geniuses.
+[^36]: That I like to name things after geniuses.
 Or Hakeem has turned several of my dreams into reality.
 Aw\...